A Lagrangian approach to totally dissipative evolutions in Wasserstein spaces: Introduction

 The disintegration $\{\Phi_x\}_{x\in \X}$ of $\Phi\in \frF[\mu]$ with respect to $\mu$ provides a Borel field of probability measures on the space of velocity vectors, which can be interpreted as a probabilistic description of the velocity prescribed by $\frF$ at every position/particle $x$, given the distribution $\mu$.
 An important case, which is simpler to grasp, occurs when $\frF$ is concentrated on maps and therefore $\Phi_x=\delta_{\ff(x)}$ is a Dirac mass concentrated on the deterministic velocity $\ff$ (in this case we say that $\frF$ is deterministic): for every measure $\mu\in \dom(\frF)$ where $\ii_\X$ denotes the identity map on $\X$.
 In this case, $\frF$ is \emph{dissipative} if for every $\Phi_i=(\ii_\X, \ff_i)_\sharp \mu_i\in \dom(\frF)$, $i=0,1$,

-Notice however that, even in the deterministic case, the realization of $\frF[\mu]$ as an element/subset of $\prob_2(\TX)$ is crucial to deal with varying base measures $\mu$, since for different $\mu_0,\mu_1\in \dom(\frF)$ the representation \eqref{eq:maps} yields corresponding maps $\ff_0,\ff_1$ which belong to different $L^2$ spaces and therefore are not easy to be compared.
+Notice however that, even in the deterministic case, the realization of $\frF[\mu]$ as an element/subset of $\prob_2(\TX)$ is crucial to deal with varying base measures $\mu$, since for different $\mu_0,\mu_1\in \dom(\frF)$ the representation \eqref{eq:maps} yields corresponding maps $\ff_0,\ff_1$ which belong to different $L^2$ spaces and therefore are not easy to compare.

-When $\frF$ is not concentrated on maps, the dissipativity condition between two elements $\Phi_0\in \frF[\mu_0],\Phi_1\in \frF[\mu_1]$ guarantees the existence of a coupling $\boldsymbol\vartheta\in \Gamma(\Phi_0,\Phi_1)\subset \prob_2(\TX\times \TX)$ such that the ``space'' marginal projection $(\sfx_0,\sfx_1)_\sharp\boldsymbol\vartheta$ is optimal, thus belongs to $\Gamma_o(\mu_0,\mu_1)$, and moreover
+When $\frF$ is not concentrated on maps, the dissipativity condition between two elements $\Phi_0\in \frF[\mu_0],\Phi_1\in \frF[\mu_1]$ guarantees the existence of a coupling $\bm\vartheta\in \Gamma(\Phi_0,\Phi_1)\subset \prob_2(\TX\times \TX)$ such that the ``space'' marginal projection $(\sfx_0,\sfx_1)_\sharp\bm\vartheta$ is optimal, thus belongs to $\Gamma_o(\mu_0,\mu_1)$, and moreover

 Such a property appears as a natural generalization of the corresponding condition introduced in \cite{ags} for the Wasserstein subdifferentials of geodesically convex functionals.

 The geometric interpretation of this condition becomes apparent by considering its equivalent characterization in terms of the first order expansion of the squared Wasserstein distance: in the case \eqref{eq:maps} it can be written as